All posts

 13 May 2025 · 6 min read

-Conferences live or die on the quality of their content and the value of their networking.
-Yet most conference organizers have surprisingly limited visibility into whether either is actually delivering — relying on post-event surveys that arrive days later and attendance counts that don't distinguish between someone who sat engrossed for a full hour and someone who walked in, checked their phone, and left after ten minutes.
+Conferences live or die on content quality and the value of their networking.
+Yet most conference organizers have surprisingly limited visibility into whether either is actually delivering — relying on post-event surveys that arrive days later and attendance counts that can't tell an engrossed attendee from someone who walked in, checked their phone, and left after ten minutes.

 Attendee insights platforms change this picture.
 Here's how they work for conference organizers specifically, and what the data enables.